sveltia/sveltia-cms/README.md

 ### Work with a local Git repository

-You can use Sveltia CMS with a local Git repository, like the [beta feature](https://decapcms.org/docs/beta-features/#working-with-a-local-git-repository) in Netlify/Decap CMS, but Sveltia CMS has simplified the workflow by removing the need for additional configuration (the `local_backend` property) and proxy server, thanks to the [File System Access API](https://developer.chrome.com/articles/file-system-access/) available in [some modern browsers](https://developer.mozilla.org/en-US/docs/web/api/window/showopenfilepicker#browser_compatibility).
+You can use Sveltia CMS with a local Git repository like [Netlify/Decap CMS](https://decapcms.org/docs/working-with-a-local-git-repository/), but Sveltia CMS has simplified the workflow by removing the need for additional configuration (the `local_backend` property) and proxy server, thanks to the [File System Access API](https://developer.chrome.com/articles/file-system-access/) available in [some modern browsers](https://developer.mozilla.org/en-US/docs/web/api/window/showopenfilepicker#browser_compatibility).

 1. Launch the local development server for your frontend framework, typically with `npm run dev` or `pnpm dev`.
 1. Visit `http://localhost:[port]/admin/index.html` with Chrome or Edge.
 The port number varies by framework.